erikuecke/VeteranCaregiverResource/README.md

 ## Installation

 ## Usage
-Virtual Tourist is written in Swift 3.
+Veteran Caregiver Resource is written in Swift 3.
 You can download it and run it in any version of Xcode and Simulator.

 ## Contributing
 1. Fork it!